Written by Stalac-Tate

 Welcome to Cave of the Mounds National Natural Landmark!

-Here is some information about the cave at different stops in Cave of the Mounds.
+Here are some fun facts about the cave at different stops in Cave of the Mounds.
 This is written in order of stops on a typical tour route.

 Cave of the Mounds was accidentally discovered on August 4, 1939, after quarry workers blasted out their limestone rock for local road projects.
 Just 3 hours later, the first explorers entered the cave.